What happens to a financially dependent spouse after divorce?

-If you are financially dependent on your spouse, it can be very worrying thinking about how you will look after yourself if the marriage broke down and for this reason, many people stay in an unhappy marriage for fear of the unknown.
+If you are financially dependent on your spouse, it can be very worrying thinking about how you will look after yourself if the marriage breaks down.
+For this reason, many people stay in an unhappy marriage for fear of the unknown.

-Spousal Maintenance can be for a defined period of time or end when a certain event occurs, however it will always end if the person receiving the payments remarries.
-How much you receive and how long for will depend on lots of factors including your income and earning potential, your age and health, and the duration of the marriage.
+Spousal maintenance payments can be made for a defined period of time or end when a certain event occurs.
+It will always end if the person receiving the payments remarries.
+How much you receive and how long for will depend on lots of factors, including: - your income and earning potential - your age and health - the duration of the marriage

-It can take some time for a couple to resolve financial matters between them following separation, whether this be by reaching an agreement or making an application to the Court.
+It can take some time for a couple to resolve the financial matters between them following separation.
+This can be either by reaching an agreement or by making an application to the court to settle the finances.

-If, after separation, your spouse refuses to continue to support you financially when they have done so throughout the marriage, and you’re unable to meet your living expenses as a result, you can make an application to the Court for an interim Spousal Maintenance Order.
-This is usually done on an urgent basis and the Court will simply be deciding on whether you are entitled to any Spousal Maintenance (and how much this should be) until the financial matters between you have been finalised.
+If your spouse refuses to continue supporting you financially after separation and you’re unable to meet your living expenses as a result, you can apply to the court for an interim spousal maintenance order.
+This is usually done on an urgent basis and the court will simply be deciding whether you're entitled to any spousal maintenance (and how much this should be) until the financial matters between you have been finalised.

-Some people do not like the idea of receiving ongoing financial assistance form their spouse following divorce and would prefer to have a clean break.
-If you would be entitled to receive Spousal Maintenance but want a clean break you could instead ask for a lump sum to be paid by your spouse to ‘buy out’ your claim for Spousal Maintenance.
-This would only be a possibility if your spouse had money available to be able to pay the lump sum, which often may not be possible.
+Some people do not like the idea of receiving ongoing financial assistance form their spouse following divorce, and would prefer to have a clean break.
+If you would be entitled to receive spousal maintenance but want a clean break instead, you can ask for a lump sum to be paid by your spouse to ‘buy out’ your claim for spousal maintenance.
+This would only be a possibility if your spouse had money available to be able to pay the lump sum, which is not always the case.